-NOAO EPO and Astronomy Society of the Pacific Partner Programs
+Partner Programs with the Astronomy Society of the Pacific

 Astronomy from the Ground Up (AFGU) is a National Science Foundation funded program developed to provide informal science educators and interpreters with new and innovative ways to communicate astronomy.
 AFGU is a growing community of more than 600 educators from museums, science centers, nature centers, and parks around the country, who are actively enhancing and expanding their capacity to address astronomy topics for their visitors.

-The NASA Galileo Educator Network (GEN) is a NASA funded teacher professional development program managed by the Astronomical Society of the Pacific.
-Partner organizations include the National Optical Astronomy Observatory (NOAO) in Tucson, Arizona.
+The NASA Galileo Educator Network (GEN) was a NASA funded teacher professional development program managed by the Astronomical Society of the Pacific.
+Partner organizations included the National Optical Astronomy Observatory (NOAO, now part of NSF’s NOIRLab) in Tucson, Arizona.

 GEN grew out of the Galileo Teacher Training Program (GTTP), a heritage program of the International Year of Astronomy in 2009.
 The GEN program creates professional development nationwide with the primary goals to: